japila-books/unity-catalog-internals/docs/server/index.md

 ```

 `start-uc-server` runs [UnityCatalogServer](UnityCatalogServer.md) to [handle REST API requests](UnityCatalogServer.md#addServices) at a [port](UnityCatalogServer.md#port) (specified using `-p` or `--port` option or defaults to `8080`).

+!!! note
+    The REST API requests can come from any Unity Catalog API-compatible client, incl.
+[Unity Catalog CLI](../cli/index.md).